recallai/sample-apps/calendar_v2/README.md

        │                      │──────────────────────▶│
        │                      │                       │
        │                      │       For each event with meeting_url
-       │                      │       and start_time in future:
+       │                      │       and start_time in future schedule a bot:
        │                      │                       │
        │                      │  POST https://REGION.recall.ai/api/v2/calendar-events/{id}/bot
        │                      │◀──────────────────────│